christofid/DomainUnderstanding/README.md

 ```

- where DATA_PATH path is the path where the training dataset is located, ROOT_NODE is the root node of the bfs traveral, MODEL_PATH where the trained model is located and EMBEDDING_PATH  path where the pretrained embeddings are located
+ where DATA_PATH is the path where the training dataset is located, ROOT_NODE is the root node of the bfs traveral, MODEL_PATH is the path where the trained model is located and EMBEDDING_PATH is the path where the pretrained embeddings are located.